sh1boot/sh1boot.github.io/_posts/2026-01-18-infilling-with-voids.md

 But as we learned with the sphere, this isn't going to work because of the roof problem, and my lack of access to an "external" lightning fill.
-Now it's a bit worse because that roof is wider.
+Now it's a bit worse because that roof is wider and flatter.

 [download STL anyway][sphube-test]

-So back to the compromises I go...
+So back to the compromises I must go...

+Or I can just post this as-is and go tinker with sphubes generalised to other platonic solids for no clear reason at all:

+{% include desmos3d.liquid id='vaghz21ukz' image='/images/dodecasphedron.png' %}

 [OrcaSlicer]: <https://www.orcaslicer.com/>
 [Lightning]: <https://www.orcaslicer.com/wiki/print_settings/strength/strength_settings_patterns#lightning>